10 Pre-Writing Activities for Preschoolers

 I remember these from when I was a kid and I loved them!
 You can buy lace cards on Amazon, or you can make your own using cardboard or foam sheets.
 They sell the foam sheets at any arts and craft store and places like Walmart and Target.
 This is great for fine and gross motor skills which will help your preschooler when it comes to writing tasks.

-Super easy – slide the beads onto the pipe cleaners.
-They also sell necklace kits online with some Disney and movie characters that you can use, as well.
+Super easy – slide some beads onto pipe cleaners.
+They also sell necklace kits online with some Disney and movie characters that you can use as well.
 My daughter received three of these kits for Christmas and they are her favorite things to create.
-The good thing is that it works on fine motor movements (taking those beads on and off isn’t easy for a three-year-old) and it’s also fun for the preschooler to redesign and keep creating new looks.
+The good thing is that it works on fine motor movements (taking those beads on and off isn’t easy for a three-year-old) and it’s also fun for toddlers and preschoolers to redesign and keep creating new looks.

 Dump a whole bunch of cornmeal on a tray and let your preschooler trace letters and shapes with their fingers.
 If you don’t have cornmeal, use flour!
 You can even make it more colorful if you dump some sprinkles into the flour.
 If you really want to make things challenging, dump bigger sprinkles and have your child sort them by color.
 This works on the pincer grip and fine motor movements!